top of page

 The impact

-• component library was updated with accessible assets
+• The component library was expanded and updated with accessible, WCAG-aligned assets.

 MIRO planning .png